 ISO 27701, alternatively, focuses on the type of information that should be encrypted.
 This is a helpful bridge for data protection legislation where encryption is mentioned, such as UK/EU GDPR Article 32.
 With this basic background, it becomes apparent that an auditor needs to consider cryptography to give a good assessment of encryption.

-Sometimes, the theoretical possibility of a risk can be heightened beyond what is necessary for most organizations.
-It is an organization's responsibility to determine the level of action to take from an auditors’ recommendations.
+Sometimes, the theoretical possibility of a risk can be heightened beyond what is necessary for most organisations.
+It is an organisation's responsibility to determine the level of action to take from an auditors’ recommendations.

 Looking for an email encryption solution that is easy to use, keeps information safe, and enables a full chain of custody audit?
 Egress Protect delivers all of this and more – learn more here.